Brigadoon: Productions

 In 2014, a major revival was staged at the Goodman Theater in Chicago.
-Directed and choreographed by Rachel Rockwell, with a revised book by Brian Hill, Charles Isherwood of The New York Times called the production "a first-class revival that boasts an infectious buoyancy of spirit and a welcome absence of postmodern flourishes."
+Directed and choreographed by Rachel Rockwell, with a revised book by Brian Hill, Charles Isherwood of The New York Times called the production "a first-class revival that boasts an infectious buoyancy of spirit and a welcome absence of postmodern flourishes".
 This version with the revised book by Hill was staged at the Shaw Festival in 2019.

 The 2017 Melbourne production by The Production Company at the State Theatre, with Rohan Browne, Genevive Kingsford and Nancye Hayes and directed by Jason Langley, updated the setting of the world outside Brigadoon to contemporary times.

 A staged concert was presented at New York City Center from November 15 to 19, 2017, with Stephanie J. Block as Meg Brockie, Aasif Mandvi as Jeff Douglas, Kelli O'Hara as Fiona and Patrick Wilson as Tommy Albright.
 It was directed and choreographed by Christopher Wheeldon.
 Reviews for this production were uniformly positive.

+A major new London revival, directed by Drew McOnie was staged at Regents Park Open Air Theatre, from 2nd August 2025 - 20th September 2025.
+A new adaptation by leading Scottish playwright Rona Munro, it had a change of period, being moved to World War II.
+The cast included, Danielle Fiamanya as Fiona, Louis Gaunt as Tommy, and Gilli Jonesas as Charlie Dalrymple & Jasmine Jules Andrews as Jean MacLaren.